-All of the strategies I’m going to share below take little time or effort but still result in big savings.
+All of the strategies I’m going to share below take little time or effort but still result in big grocery savings.
 As a bonus, if you DO use coupons in addition to these strategies, you will boost your savings even more!

-1. Buy produce in season.
+2. Buy produce in season.

 Yes, we are fortunate to have fresh produce of all varieties available to us year round.
 Still, when buying fresh produce, you will find the best deals on seasonal produce.
 Eat lots of zucchini in the summer and apples in the fall.
 Then, watch for deals on frozen and canned produce for variety.

 3. Look for “Buy 1, Get 1 Free” deals.

 If you aren’t interesting in using coupons but want to see savings in your grocery bill, look for “Buy 1, Get 1 Free” deals.
 Most grocery stores have a couple of these deals every week.

-4. Shop mark-down aisles.
+4. Shop for mark-downs.

 5. Bake foods from scratch instead of buying them.